rackerlabs/support-how-to/content/general/dfw1-data-center-migration-customer-faq.md

 turn on your devices when they arrive in DFW3, you must inform us at least seven days before your move night.

-If you are using the Rackspace Managed Backup service you will need to change the IP addresses for the network used to run this service.
+If you are using the Rackspace Managed Backup service, you will need to change the IP addresses for the network used to run this service.
 At least a week before your migration, we will create a ticket that contains the new IP addresses and provides instructions for updating them.
 We recommend that you make this change prior to the migration.

 #### My data is replicated to another location.
 How will the migration affect this replication?